Blendify/blender-manual/trunk/blender_docs/manual/render/output/metadata.rst

 Stamping can include the following data:

 Time
-   Includes the current scene time and render frame at ``HH:MM:SS.FF`` Date
+   Includes the current scene time and render frame at ``HH:MM:SS.FF``.
+Date
    Includes the current date and time.
 Render Time